 My sister in laws and I decided to make a pact to have an annual girl’s trip every summer.
 This is our second year doing this and let me stress how incredibly important it is to take some time out of your busy life to experience things in a different way.
 Girl’s trips are good for your mental health and I think we can all agree that mental health is essential!

-This summer we went to Colorado for a five day vacation and it was every bit of breathtaking, venturesome and unforgettable.
-I’ll start with some suggestions when packing for a summer trip to Colorado.
+This Summer we went to Colorado for a five-day vacation and it was every bit of breathtaking, venturesome and unforgettable.
+Let me start with some suggestions when packing for a summer trip to Colorado.
 I struggled with what to pack and ended up over packing.
-Here are some quick packing tips:
+Here are some packing tips:

 - Layers, Layers, Layers!
 Colorado in the Summer has warm sunny days and cool starry nights.

-- Be prepared with a light sweater, rain jacket and thick socks for your shoes.
+- A light sweater, rain jacket and thick socks for your shoes.
 You don’t want to get blisters while hiking.
 Ouch!

-- Most of the restaurants are very casual so no need to bring fancy clothes, unless you are planning on going to a fancy dinner or something like that and want to.
+- Most of the restaurants are very casual no need to bring fancy clothes unless you are planning on going to a fancy dinner or something like that and want to.

-- If you are planning on going rafting like we did, make sure to bring some type of sport sandal or water shoe.
+- If you are going rafting like we did make sure to bring some type of sport sandal or water shoe.

 - Don’t forget a swimsuit!
-We enjoyed the jacuzzi after our day of rafting and it was so relaxing, especially after a day of hiking, biking, riding, or rafting.
+We enjoyed the jacuzzi after our day of rafting and it was every bit of relaxing.
+Especially after a day of hiking, biking, riding, or rafting.

 - Sunglasses are a must!

-- Make sure to pack some sunscreen and lip balms as the air is very dry.
+- Make sure to bring some sunscreen and lip balms as the air is very dry.

 - Make sure to bring medication that you may need such a Bonine or Dramamine.
-These were essential for me as I experienced altitude sickness, and having this helped me tremendously.
+This was essential for me as I got altitude sickness and having this helped me tremendously.

 - Bring a portable water bottle with you.
 All three of us took our water bottles everywhere with us.
 Drink plenty of water- don’t forget!!
 It is the number one way to help your body adjust to the higher altitude.

-Hopefully all this information is helpful if you’re planning on making a similar trip!
-Knowing in advanced what to pack for your summer mountain trip will ensure your trip is that much more enjoyable.
+Hope that helped!
+Knowing in advanced what to pack for your summer mountain trip will ensure your trip is enjoyable.

 While in Colorado Springs we did so much.
 We went to The Garden of The Gods and hiked and that was so much fun, but it was HOT!
-My biggest tip would be to drink plenty of water- I can’t emphasize this enough, drink PLENTY of water!
-The Garden of the Gods is a registered National Natural Landmark and it is free to the public.
+Drink plenty of water and I can’t emphasize this enough drink PLENTY of water.
+The Garden of the Gods is a registered National Natural Landmark and it is FREE to the public.
 The amazing red rocks are so beautiful!
 We enjoyed our hike so much and got so many great pictures.
-Make sure to visit this site if you are planning a trip to Colorado because with Pike’s Peak as a backdrop it makes it worth your while.
+Make sure to visit this site if you are planning a trip to Colorado because with Pike’s Peak as a backdrop it makes it worth your while. https://www.gardenofgods.com/

-Once we reached the summit at 14,115 ft, I was absolutely speechless!
+Once we reached the summit at 14,115 ft, I was speechless.
 The view is spectacular!
-Keep in mind, once again, you’ll want to drink lots and lots of water!
-For someone who was not used to the elevation change, this was extremely important for me.
-Water is truly your best friend and it certainly was all of ours during this entire trip!
-Once we got to the top there was a spot called Pikes Peak Summit House that is famous for its “high elevation donuts.”
-The girls and I grabbed our donuts and coffee and sat on some rocks and took in the beautiful views.
-There is nothing better than enjoying a delicious fried donut and coffee with friends all whilst soaking in the spectacular view in front of us.
-That was the cherry on top of our stay in Colorado Springs.
-To anyone visiting or planning to visit all I have to say is have fun, enjoy all the sights and don’t miss going to Pikes Peak.
-The view is breathtaking and so worth it!
+Keep in mind to drink lots and lots of water!
+For someone who was not used to the elevation change, this was extremely important.
+Water is your best friend and was all of ours during this entire trip!
+Once at the top there is Pikes Peak Summit House where it is famous for its “high elevation donuts.”
+The girls and I grabbed our donuts and coffee and sat on some rocks and took in the beautiful view.
+There is nothing better than enjoying a delicious fried donut and coffee with friends all whilst having the spectacular view in front of us.
+That was the end to our stay in Colorado Springs and to anyone visiting or planning to visit all I have to say is Have Fun and don’t miss going to Pikes Peak.
+The view is breathtaking and worth it. https://www.pikes-peak.com/

 Overall, this trip was so full of adventure and wonder!
 Visiting Colorado had so much to offer from the great outdoors and admiring the beautiful rock mountain peaks to the red rocks, hiking at the national parks, music, arts, food and so much more.
 With so much to see and do you’d be crazy to not put this on your list of places to visit.
-I would also say add a girl’s trip to your bucket list!
-Traveling is a very healthy escape, and traveling with your best girlfriends makes it even more memorable.
-Happy travels!
+I would also say add a girls’ trip to your bucket list!
+Traveling is a very healthy escape and traveling with your best girlfriends makes it even more memorable.